University of Birmingham

 11 July to 2 August 2019 (travel dates not included)

 Summer Institute participants will be assigned self-catering accommodation.
 Accommodation facilities and services include: double size en-suite bedroom, communal area and kitchen with cooking utensils and crockery (kitchen and lounge are cleaned once a week), bed linen including sheets, duvet & duvet cover, pillow and pillow case, internet access, onsite laundry, 24-hour security, bedroom and bathroom cleaning services.
 (Please note that rooms do not include clothes hangers and towels)

 The University’s main campus has a good range of facilities that should provide you with the necessary services and essentials on a day to day basis.
 They include banks and shops, and a choice of places to eat.
 Summer Institute participants will be provided with a daily stipend to cover the costs of meals.

 Academics and credits

 The University of Birmingham International Summer Institute in Film and Media is equivalent to an accredited undergraduate course (20 UK credits, 5 US credits or 10 ECTS).
-All participants will receive a certificate of attendance that will indicate the programme of study followed, together with the results of the assessments taken and the credits obtained.
+All participants will receive a certificate of attendance and an official University transcript that will indicate the programme of study followed, together with the results of the assessments taken and the credits obtained.